Cyber Security

 Assess Business Impacts: Risks of Malware and Spyware

-The discussion of malware vs spyware reveals that while spyware is less overt, it poses a significant risk by compromising sensitive information, leading to identity theft or corporate espionage.
+The discussion of malware vs spyware reveals that while spyware is less overt, it poses a significant risk by compromising sensitive information, leading to or corporate espionage.
 By implementing proactive measures such as application allowlisting, organizations can prevent unauthorized software from executing.
 This not only reduces vulnerabilities but also enhances overall security.

 The central node represents the overall theme of cybersecurity risks, while the branches show the specific threats and their impacts.
 Each color-coded branch helps differentiate between malware and spyware, making it easier to understand their unique risks.